|Nutrition Facts (per serving)|

 Once the pork is cooked, remove from the smoker and wrap tightly in aluminum foil; allow to sit for 1 hour.

-Unwrap the pork butt and shred using two large forks or shredding tools.
+Unwrap the pork butt and shred using 2 large forks or shredding tools.

 If desired, combine the pork with your favorite barbecue sauce.